“Portrait of a Woman” by Piero del Pollaiuolo

 Piero del Pollaiuolo and his older brother, Antonio del Pollaiuolo, worked together for many years in the Pollaiuolo brothers’ workshop in Florence, Italy.
 This painting is believed to be by Piero, but he and Antonio often collaborated on the same pieces.
 There always remains a bit of obscurity as to who painted what.

 The Pollaiuolo brothers’ workshop produced a large number of portraits from the mid-1460s until 1480, when Piero del Pollaiuolo opened his own workshop.
-The brothers were instrumental in developing the female portrait, particularly the solitary female portrait.
+The brothers were instrumental in developing the portraiture of women, particularly the solitary woman.
 It is sometimes difficult to distinguish which brother painted which part of the portrait.

 As Antonio del Pollaiuolo practiced sculpture in addition to painting, the portraits with clear delineated lines and features are often ascribed to him.
 This portrait here was ascribed to Piero due to the similarities between it and three other portraits known to have been painted by him, one which of is “Portrait of Young Woman.”
 The exquisite patterns in the fabric as detailed in the shoulder sleeve of the woman suggests that Piero may have drawn from a swatch of fabric.